omahs/protostar/website/docs/cli-reference.md

 ```
 Create a Protostar project.
 #### `name STRING`
-Name of the directory a new project will be placed in.Ignored when `--existing` is passed.
+Name of the directory a new project will be placed in.
+Ignored when `--existing` is passed.
 #### `--existing`
 Adapt current directory to a Protostar project.
 ### `install`